-STRANGE AND UNUSUAL CEMETERIES
+TIPS FOR VISITING CEMETERIES: STRANGE AND UNUSUAL GRAVESITES

 Hanging Coffins in Sagada, Philippines

+One of our best tips for visiting cemeteries is to find the most strange and unusual ones.
 There is a place in the Philippines with an interesting tradition of burying the dead.
 Instead of the cemeteries that we all know about, the coffins are nailed high up on cliffs.

 In particular, hanging coffins can be found in Mountain Province.
 The practice started 2 millennia ago and continues until today, although not as common as before.
 Accordingly, members of the Igorot tribe hang up the coffins to bring them close to ancestral spirits and to keep the bodies safe from quick rot, as well as wild animals and members of rivaling tribes who might be looking for trophies.
 When we visited the hanging coffins in Sagada in Mountain Province, we were told by our guide that the practice was exclusive to elite members of society since a regular land burial was reserved for common people.